-Assistant Professor Nikhil Bilwakesh holds a B.A. in Economics and English from the University of Massachusetts at Amherst and a Ph.D. in English with a Certificate in Film Studies from the Graduate Center, City University of New York.
+Associate Professor Nikhil Bilwakesh holds a B.A. in English and Economics from the University of Massachusetts, and a Ph.D. in English from the City University of New York.
 He joined the faculty in Fall 2008.

 "Emerson's Decomposition: Parnassus."
 Nineteenth-Century Literature.
 67:4 (2013).
 520-545.

 "'Their faces were like so many of the same sort at home': American Responses to the Indian Rebellion of 1857."
 American Periodicals: A Journal of History and Criticism.
 21:1 (2011).
 1-23.

 "'This prospering country is your ornament': Emerson and the ‘Instructive’ Value of the Cosmopolitan Project."Nineteenth-Century Prose, 36:2 (2009).
 77-112.

 "Emerson, John Brown and Arjuna: Translating the Bhagavad Gita in a Time of War."
 ESQ: A Journal of the American Renaissance.
 55:1 (2009).
 27-58.

 "'Alias Jeremiah': The Pathetic Preachers of Oscar Micheaux."
 West Virginia University Philological Papers.
 Vol. 50 (2003): 33-41.

 Review of Ted A. Smith, Weird John Brown: Divine Violence and the Limits of Ethics.
 (Stanford: Stanford, 2015).
 American Literary History.
 (Spring, 2016).
 1-4.